Topics kids love talking about

 Entertain the kids for hours with these great questions for young, curious minds.
 Although designed for young children, Mom & Dad will love them too.
-Their travel size slipcase makes this the perfect pack to take along on any road trip, toss in the glove box, use on the way to soccer practice.

 Here are a couple of tips that folks have shared with us for using these great conversation starter question cards: